Cleft and Craniofacial Awareness Month

 Causes of Craniofacial Anomalies and Risk Factors

 There is not one specific cause for CFAs, but rather multiple factors that may cause them.
-Genetics may play a role as a combination of genes from one or both parents may result in a craniofacial anomaly.
-Environmental factors such as specific drugs or chemical exposure during pregnancy may also contribute or be causative.
+Genetics may play a role as a combination of genes from one, or both parents may result in a craniofacial anomaly.
+Environmental factors such as specific drugs or chemical exposure during pregnancy may also contribute to or be causative.
 Although this is not fully understood, the combination of genetic factors mixed with environmental exposures may increase the risk of craniofacial anomalies.
 An additional known cause is a deficiency in folic acid.
-A low intake of folic acid may increase your babies’ chance of a craniofacial abnormality.
+A low intake of folic acid may increase your baby’s chance of a craniofacial abnormality.

 Types of Craniofacial Anomalies and What To Expect

 There are many different types of craniofacial anomalies.
-Some of the more common ones include: cleft lip, cleft palate, craniosynostosis, hemifacial microsomia, vascular malformations, vascular anomalies, and deformational (or positional) plagiocephaly.
-Craniofacial clefts can be either unilateral (one sided) or bilateral (affecting both sides of the face).
+Some of the more common ones include cleft lip, cleft palate, craniosynostosis, hemifacial microsomia, vascular malformations, vascular anomalies, and deformational (or positional) plagiocephaly.
+Craniofacial clefts can be either unilateral (one-sided) or bilateral (affecting both sides of the face).

 Luckily, there are surgeries and therapies available to aid in your child’s treatment course.
-If you find out during pregnancy, or after birth, that your child has a CFA there are certain steps you can take.
+If you find out during pregnancy, or after birth, that your child has a CFA, there are certain steps you can take.
 First, do research in your area for highly recommended craniofacial surgeons who have experience with children.
 It is great to get a direct referral or do your own research online.
 Once you meet with a surgeon you like and trust, the whole process will feel more seamless and less worrisome.
 Craniofacial plastic surgeons are trained to work with children and families in a multidisciplinary team setting to deliver the best treatment possible for your specific situation.

 Surgery may take place early in your child’s life.
 For example, surgery to repair a cleft lip is typically done between ages 3 and 6 months, but any time before month 12 is recommended (CDC).
 Cleft palate surgery should be done between 12-18 months after delivery.
-Surgery for craniosynostosis may take place anytime between birth and 1 year of age depending on the severity and specific presentation.
+Surgery for craniosynostosis may take place anytime between birth and 1 year of age, depending on the severity and specific presentation.
 Craniofacial anomalies can cause difficulty swallowing, eating, and hearing, so speech therapy may be indicated for your child.

 Visit our website for more information or to schedule a consultation today.